 V / m = SQRT [(μW/m2) * 0,000377]

 These conversions are not valid very close to the radiation sources (near field measurements = roughly less than 3 times their wavelength in meters).
-The near field is less than 2 meters for most modern radiation sources (cell phones, WiFi, DECT etc) For example a Wi-Fi modem transmitting at 2400MHz has a wavelength λ=c/f (were c= 299792458 and f= 2400000000Hz) = 0,12m which means far field is >3*0,12 =0,36m.
+The near field is less than 2 meters for most modern radiation sources (cell phones, WiFi, DECT etc.) For example a Wi-Fi modem transmitting at 2400MHz has a wavelength λ=c/f (were c= 299792458 and f= 2400000000Hz) = 0,12m which means far field is >3*0,12 =0,36m.

-You find ready unit conversion calculators here:
+You can find ready unit conversion calculators here:

 For easier comparison to the recommended radiation limits we prefer the meters that measure in μW/m2 (=uW/m2) or V/m

-Being able to measure up to millions of μW/m2 (were usually the legal limits are) would be great but not necessary, as most common radiation sources emit up to a few thousands of μW/m2.
+Being able to measure up to millions of μW/m2 (where usually the legal limits are) would be great but not necessary, as most common radiation sources emit up to a few thousands of μW/m2.

-Some meters have signal attenuators, or preamplifiers so that they can extend their measurement range.
+Some meters have signal attenuators or preamplifiers so that they can extend their measurement range.

 There are also meters that don’t give an exact measurement but only a measurement range and usually have some warning lights depending on the radiation levels.
-If you don’t care about the exact radiation levels but only to get a warning for high radiation levels this could helpful.
+If you don’t care about the exact radiation levels but only to get a warning for high radiation levels this could be helpful.

-The legal exposure limits to non-ionizing electromagnetic radiation today are in most countries aligned with the limits set by the International Commission for the Protection against Non-Ionizing Radiation Protection (ICNIRP), which recognize only the thermal effect of radiation and do not take into consideration other non thermal, effects such as the production of stress proteins, increased activity of free radicals, calcium outflow, increased permeability of blood-brain barrier, platelet aggregation, increased production of histamine etc.
+The legal exposure limits to non-ionizing electromagnetic radiation today are aligned in most countries with the limits set by the International Commission for the Protection against Non-Ionizing Radiation Protection (ICNIRP), which recognize only the thermal effect of radiation and do not take into consideration other non thermal, effects such as the production of stress proteins, increased activity of free radicals, calcium outflow, increased permeability of blood-brain barrier, platelet aggregation, increased production of histamine etc.

-The past few years many scientific bodies have proposed new exposure limits to protect the public from artificial electromagnetic fields, based on recent research showing that non-thermal radiation levels can lead to serious long-term health effects.
+Over the past few years many scientific bodies have proposed new exposure limits to protect the public from artificial electromagnetic fields, based on recent research showing that non-thermal radiation levels can lead to serious long-term health effects.

 The differences in the proposed safe limits are quite remarkable as you can see on the table below: